jdx/mise/README.md

   # Specify command as a string:
   rtx exec nodejs@20 python@3.11 --command "node -v && python -V"
 ```
 ### `rtx global`

 ```
-sets global .tool-versions to include a specified runtime
+Sets global .tool-versions to include a specified runtime

-then displays the contents of ~/.tool-versions this file is `$HOME/.tool-versions` by default use `rtx local` to set a runtime version locally in the current directory
+Displays the contents of ~/.tool-versions after writing.
+The file is `$HOME/.tool-versions` by default.
+Use `rtx local` to set a runtime version locally in the current directory.

 Usage: global [OPTIONS] [RUNTIME]...

 Arguments:
   [RUNTIME]...
-          runtime(s) to add to .tool-versions
+          Runtime(s) to add to .tool-versions

           e.g.: nodejs@20
-          if this is a single runtime with no version, the current value of the global .tool-versions will be displayed
+          If this is a single runtime with no version, the current value of the global .tool-versions will be displayed

 Options:
       --pin
-          save exact version to `~/.tool-versions`
+          Save exact version to `~/.tool-versions`

           e.g.: `rtx local --pin nodejs@20` will save `nodejs 20.0.0` to ~/.tool-versions

       --fuzzy
-          save fuzzy version to `~/.tool-versions`
+          Save fuzzy version to `~/.tool-versions`

           e.g.: `rtx local --fuzzy nodejs@20` will save `nodejs 20` to ~/.tool-versions this is the default behavior unless RTX_ASDF_COMPAT=1

       --remove <PLUGIN>
-          remove the plugin(s) from ~/.tool-versions
+          Remove the plugin(s) from ~/.tool-versions

   -h, --help
           Print help (see a summary with '-h')